Summer 2020 Update: Frequently asked questions regarding the coronavirus

 Will I get a refund?

 The safety and security of our students is, and always will be, our highest priority.
 In the event that Envision is unable to run your program session, we will first attempt to reschedule the session.
-If rescheduling is not possible and we are forced to cancel, you will receive a full refund, including your deposit.
+If rescheduling is not possible and we are forced to cancel, you will have the option to transfer your enrollment to a 2021 program at no cost and with 2020 pricing or you may choose to receive a full refund, including your deposit.

 What if a student gets sick?

 Students (and adults too) do sometimes fall ill while traveling.
 In the event that a student becomes sick, we will follow our best practices to allow the student to rest, and avoid spreading germs, and, where appropriate, seek additional guidance or care for the student.

 In response to COVID-19, we have developed additional guidance and protocols.
 If we have reason to believe a student has been exposed to COVID-19, we will immediately engage local health authorities and our Medical Director, Dr. Neil Sikka of The George Washington University Department of Emergency Medicine.

 Dr. Sikka advises that if a person is feeling ill and COVID-19 is suspected, it is essential not to wait until an individual is very sick to seek advice and help.
 Immediate care helps to avoid the unlikely situation that a person might become very sick and need to go to a clinic or hospital to get better.